Canadian police: 10 dead, 15 injured from stabbings

 She said there are 13 crime scenes where either deceased or injured people were found.
 She urged the suspects to turn themselves in.

+Blackmore said police began receiving reports before 6 a.m. of stabbings on the First Nation community.
+More reports of attacks quickly followed and by midday police issued a warning that a vehicle reportedly carrying the two suspects had been spotted in Regina, about 335 kilometers (208 miles) south of the communities where the stabbings occurred.

-Police said the last information they had from the public was that the suspects were sighted in Saskatchewan’s capital of Regina around lunchtime.
-There have been so sightings since.
+Police said the last information they had from the public was that the suspects were sighted there around lunchtime.
+There have been no sightings since.

 “If in the Regina area, take precautions & consider sheltering in place.
 Do not leave a secure location.
 DO NOT APPROACH suspicious persons.
 Do not pick up hitch hikers.
 Report suspicious persons, emergencies or info to 9-1-1.
 Do not disclose police locations,” the RCMP said in a message on Twitter.